oroinc/documentation/backend/entities-data-management/search/fuzzy-search.rst

 .. important:: The feature is available for the Enterprise edition only.

-This feature enables to use error-tolerant (fuzzy) search in search index requests to Elasticsearch.
+This feature enables the use of error-tolerant (fuzzy) search in search index requests to Elasticsearch.
 It works only with the Elasticsearch search engine.

 It is assumed that the first character of every word in a request is correct.
 So, the application does not try to change the first character to fix an error.

-The exact match has higher relevancy comparing to the results with errors.
+The exact match has higher relevancy compared to the results with errors.
 It means that results that match the request word by word are at the top of the result set, while those with errors are at the bottom.

 The error-tolerant search is applied only to the *contains* and *not contains* operators.